A score quantifies your creditworthiness based on your credit reports

 You might be able to get credit scores from other sources, as well.

 - Credit card issuers sometimes provide free credit scores for customers.
-Ask your current credit card company if scores are available.
+Ask your current credit card companies whether they offer them.

 - When you apply for a loan, you can ask the lender about your score during the application process.

 - VantageScore keeps a list of partner sites that offer free access to your score.

 - You can purchase FICO credit scores using its website.

 Checking Your Credit Reports

 Because your credit scores depend on the information in your credit reports, your reports might be more important than your scores.
 Get your free credit reports, review the information, and fix any errors so that your score accurately reflects your borrowing history.

 FICO.
 "What Is a Credit Score?"
 Accessed June 3, 2020.